EmmaBergner/erace/README.md

 - Users can leave comments, add updated information about the race and add images to inspire other runners.
 - The user who added the specific race can edit and update the basic information.

+#### __Edit Race Page__
+The Edit Race page is where the user who added the specific race can edit and update the basic information.
+The instructors on the page emphazise things that are important to think about when adding a race.
+- A user can click save or cancel and will be redirected to last visited detail page.

 #### __Add Race Page__
 The Add Race page is where users add races that are not already in the database.
-The instructors on the page emphazise things that are important to think about when adding a race:
+The instructors on the page emphazise things that are important to think about when adding a race.
-- The spelling of the name of the race.
-- That the country, distance, website, date and time all are accureatly filled in.
-- The information provided is public and everyone using the application will take part of what is written.
 - A user can click create or cancel and will be redirected to latest visited page.